Literary New York

 It’s a city where the streets offer a map of literary history filled with places from which classics sprang.
 The literary past of New York City is only surpassed by its present— find writing, performance, and cultural events any night of the week.

-Michael ColvinChair and Professor of English and World Literatures
+Michael ColvinChair and Professor of Writing, Literature, and Language

 In my Hispanic Civilization course, I always take my students to the Hispanic Society of America in Washington Heights right before our mid-term exam so they can see art and artifacts from the Iberian Peninsula from the Punic Wars through the 20th century.
 After our final exam, I take them to El Museo del Barrio in East Harlem where we see exhibits from Latin America and from Hispanic communities in the United States.